philipturner/metal-benchmarks/README.md

 - 4 cycles: EXP2, LOG2
 - 6 cycles: RECIP
 - 8 cycles: RSQRT
-- 16 cycles: SIN_PT_1 + SIN_PT_2\*\*
+- 10 cycles: SIN_PT_1 + SIN_PT_2

----

 \* You might imagine a way to exceed 128 Int OPs/cycle/core.
 Issue an IMAD32, then 3 subsequent IADD32 instructions.
 That would be 5 adds/multiplies issued in 4 cycles (160/cycle/core).
 However, this scheme does not work in practice.
 Perhaps the add part of IMAD32 occupies one of the dedicated IADD32 pipelines.

-\*\* SIN_PT_1 and SIN_PT_2 can execute concurrently, with both instructions staggered temporally.
-A fraction of the RECIP pipeline can run concurrently with EXP2 (around -1.28 cycles), LOG2 (-0.34 cycles), or RSQRT (-3.14 cycles).
+---

 Vocabulary Note: Concurrency means the number of times each pipeline's circuitry is physically duplicated.
-For example, a 2-cycle operation needs 2 pipelines/ALU to reach 1 cycle/instruction throughput.
+For example, a 4-cycle operation needs 4 pipelines/ALU to reach 1 cycle/instruction throughput.

 > Little's Law: Concurrency = Latency / Throughput
 >